 - On the main listing page, click Status.

 - From the menu, select a status and click Apply.

 You’ll see all devices that have the specified status.
 You can also view all devices.

 To search only in a specific field (for example, to search for a specific user), you add a filter for that field and enter search criteria.
 Use the following guidelines for each field.

-Enter the serial number of the device you’re searching for and click Apply.
-For example, if you are searching for the 12345abcdefg serial number, enter 12345abcdefg.
+Enter the serial number of the device that you’re searching for and click Apply.
+For example, to search for the 12345abcdefg serial number, enter 12345abcdefg.